A6TVhmj/Stellarsis-A6/README.md

-# StellarSIS - Stellar Information System
+# Stellarsis - Stellar Information System

-StellarSIS (Stellar Information System) is a feature-rich online community platform that integrates chat, forum, user management, and more.
+Stellarsis (The same as the game of paradox) is a feature-rich online community platform that integrates chat, forum, user management, and more.
 The system provides users with a secure, efficient, and scalable communication environment, supporting multi-room chat, partitioned forums, user following, and other features.

 ## Documentation